Are robo-advisors worth it? Ask yourself these 5 questions first

 Robo-advisors can be a great solution for many investors.
-They bring investing management at a reasonable cost, letting you focus on doing more of the things you love instead.
+They offer investment management at a reasonable cost, letting you focus on doing more of the things you love instead.
 A robo-advisor sets up an investing plan and manages it, and all you need to do is add money to the account.

-Because they’re automated, robo-advisors may offer services that a new investor – or even a seasoned financial planner – couldn’t access without spending significant time and energy.
+Because they’re automated, robo-advisors may offer services that a new investor – or even a seasoned financial advisor – couldn’t access without spending significant time and energy.

-“Most people focus on the fees or the account minimum, which are important to know, but one thing people overlook is the value-added services that robo-advisors provide,” says Kate Wauck, vice president of communications at Wealthfront.
+“Most people focus on the fees or the account minimum, which are important to know, but one thing people overlook is the value-added services that robo-advisors provide,” says Kate Wauck, chief communications officer at robo-advisor Wealthfront.

 However, some investors (especially do-it-yourselfers) may find that paying any management fee is simply not worth it.
 They may also feel that their investing choices are limited with a robo-advisor and enjoy the process of putting their money to work themselves.